mallgroup/rabbitmq/.docs/README.md

 			  # true - force queue declare on first queue operation during request
 			  # lazy - force queue declare as late as possible (when first needed)
 			  # false - do not declare (will fail if not created)
+			  # never - do not declare even if command is called, this one is mainly for no-permissions state

+		multipleRoutingKey:
+			connection: default
+			type: fanout
+			queueBindings:
+				testQueue:
+					routingKey:
+						- testRoutingKey
+						- testRoutingKey2
+						# Multiple routing keys
+			autoCreate: lazy

 		federatedExchange:
 			connection: default